[Controller] Command (Tools Menu)

 When different system information is restored, the following warning message appears.

-Click the [No] button to cancel restoration of data except for special situations such as controller replacement.
+Click the [No] button to cancel restoration of data except for special situations such as connecting to a virtual controller, or Controller replacement.

 For details, refer to the following manual.